davewalker5/MusicCatalogue/README.md

 - Consequently, searching for an album that's not currently in the catalogue will add it to the local database
 - The console application doesn't use the web service (see below) and can be used standalone

+### Configuration

+- The console application uses an "appsettings.json" file to hold configuration settings
+- It's described in the "Application Configuration File" section, below

 ### Command Line Options

 - The following command line arguments are supported: